What Is Zoloft Used For?

 Is Zoloft Addictive?

-Many medical professionals are provided with pamphlets from drug manufacturers that describe Zoloft as non-addictive and pass this information to their patients.
-However, discontinuation syndrome 22 has been widely researched in the medical and research communities.
-The symptoms of this phenomenon are strikingly similar to withdrawal symptoms from addictive street drugs and are concerning.
-Doctors and mental practitioners continue to prescribe Zoloft and other SSRIs without discussing the entire picture of potential dependence and addiction, leaving, many patients facing the decision to either stay on the drug forever or potentially suffer through withdrawal symptoms like these:
+Doctors and mental health practitioners continue to prescribe Zoloft and other SSRIs without discussing the entire picture of potential dependence and addiction, leaving, many patients facing the decision to either stay on the drug forever or potentially suffer through withdrawal symptoms like these:

 - Auditory and visual hallucinations